Invisalign vs. SmileDirectClub: How They Compare

 SmileDirectClub treatment timelines

-After your in-office tooth scan or the return of your at-home impression kit, SmileDirectClub will ship your aligners directly to you within two to three weeks.
-According to their website, the majority of SmileDirectClub treatment plans take four to six months.
+After your in-office tooth scan or the return of your at-home impression kit, SmileDirectClub would ship your aligners directly to you within two to three weeks.
+SmileDirectClub claimed that the majority of their treatment plans took four to six months.

 Professional supervision: are there differences between the two?